Sana-Allah-Kheiri/Rain-Prediction-Model/README.md

 # Rain-Prediction-Model
-Simple comparison between academic approach and Corporate one in terms of accuracy and precision, speaking of developing a prediction model
+Simple comparison between academic approach and Corporate one in terms of accuracy and precision